 Although Google says you can add up to 10 calls-to-action, this could be confusing for searchers (and you may not have that many options anyway depending on your primary category).
 We recommend choosing only the top one to three actions to display.
-You can designate one as the preferred link so that it will display at the top.
+You can designate one as the preferred link so that it will display at the top of your Business Profile.

-For delivery-only experiences, if the user cannot specify a location in the order flow, the zip code or postal code and brand of the store location must be pre-selected in the landing page experience.
+For delivery-only experiences, if the user cannot specify a location in the order flow, the zip code or postal code and brand of the store’s physical location must be pre-selected in the landing page experience.

-These are not only requirements for this program but best practices for e-commerce in general.
+These are not only requirements for this program but best practices for e-commerce business services in general.